lightscalar/argos-pipeline/README.md

 georeferenced ground truth.
 Finally, `annotations` organizes all manual tile annotations made via the user interface.

+Note also that when the `database` module is imported, `targets`, `ground_truth`, and a so-called `truth_tree` are loaded into memory.
+The `truth_tree` is a (ball tree)[https://en.wikipedia.org/wiki/Ball_tree], a metric tree that allows for very fast searches over points in multidimensional spaces, and which dramatically speeds up the association of ground truth points with maps and images.

-Note also that when the `database` module is imported, targets, ground truth, and a so-called "truth-tree" is loaded into memory.
-These are used throughout the ARGOS software, and—particularly for the computation of the truth tree—pre-computing these objects can save a lot of time.
+These objects are used throughout the ARGOS software, and—particularly for the computation of the truth tree—pre-computing these objects can save a lot of time.

 ## Maps